narwhalacademy/zebra-crossing/README.md

 #### Remove your information from other people's accounts or websites

 - [Ask Google](https://support.google.com/websearch/answer/9554939?hl=en) and [Bing](https://www.microsoft.com/en-ca/concern/bing) to remove search results pointing to pages with your personal information on them.
+- Remove any local business reviews you have might left on Google Maps, Yelp, etc. that might point to your home or frequently visited places.
 - Follow the Cyber Civil Rights Initiative's [guide to get policy-violating posts/media removed from social networks](https://www.cybercivilrights.org/online-removal).
 - If you're willing to pay 💰, [Yael Grauer](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List#paid-options) recommends using [DeleteMe](https://joindeleteme.com/) and [Kanary](https://www.thekanary.com/) to remove your information from English-language public and paywalled sites.
-- If you want to do it yourself, check out Yael Grauer's [Big Ass Data Broker Opt-Out List](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List) and [PrivacyDuck's guides](https://www.privacyduck.com/resources/)).
-(To be 100% thorough, use these on top of paid services.)
+- If you want to do it yourself, check out Yael Grauer's [Big Ass Data Broker Opt-Out List](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List).
+(To be 100% thorough, use this on top of paid services.)
 - Remember that information removal requests takes time to process and often require repeated attempts.

 #### Obscure your personal information

-- Use [Burner](http://www.burnerapp.com/) or [Hushed](https://hushed.com) to set up burner phone numbers for calling/texting.
+- See scenario below titled: `I don't want to give out my real phone number for online dating/networking/organizing`.
 - Get a PO box at a post office or use [Traveling Mailbox](https://travelingmailbox.com/) (USA only) to hide your home address.
 - Delete old accounts to eliminate traces of personal information on the Internet.
 Use [JustDeleteMe](https://justdeleteme.xyz/) to accelerate this process.